LancerStudio/lancer/README.md

 ## HTML

-Freelance.js gives you foundational layout and asset bundling functionality.
+Lancer gives you foundational layout and asset bundling functionality.

 If you need to update content dynamically, you should probably use JavaScript to do so.